yassinebebba/django-school-platform/README.md

                 # Comment all paths
             ]

-* Open CMD, type cd to the folder where manage.py is located
+* Open CMD and cd to the folder where manage.py is located
 * Use these commands:

             > manage.py makemigrations managment